Panzer3232/Memory_keeper/README.md

 <img src="images/intial_page.png">
  Intial Page

 <img src="images/Signup.png">
  SignUp Form to create account.

 <img src="images/sign_in.png">
  SignIn form

 <img src="images/main_page.png">
  Main page after login , as you can see a user can only edit or delete his/her own post but can like/unlike others post.

 <img src="images/edit_page.png">
  Edit Form when user edits his/her own post.

+# Will keep on editing new changes in near future :)